bug-guru/parsgn/README.md

 - Dynamic Parser Creation: Create parsers on the fly using EBNF-like configuration files.
 - Flexible Grammar: Define complex parsing rules with support for sequences, choices, repetitions, and more.
+- Use of Variables and Arithmetic Expressions: Incorporate variables and arithmetic expressions directly in your grammar definitions, allowing for context-sensitive parsing rules.
 - Parse Tree Generation: After parsing, a parse tree is generated, which can be traversed for further processing.

 ## Installation